IQSS/dataverse-jenkins/INSTALL.md

 ## Adding a job

+Install the job-import-plugin. https://plugins.jenkins.io/job-import-plugin has docs for this plugin.

+    java -jar /opt/jenkins-cli.jar -s http://localhost:8080 -auth admin:admin install-plugin job-import-plugin

+After installing the plugin, restart Jenkins.

+    java -jar /opt/jenkins-cli.jar -s http://localhost:8080 -auth admin:admin install-plugin restart

-Assuming you have already cloned the repo, as root:
+Assuming you have already cloned the repo you can use this script to add the "IQSS-Dataverse-Develop.xml" job (which is hard coded as an example):

-    cd dataverse-jenkins
+    cd jenkins
     ./import-job.sh

 [t2.large]: https://aws.amazon.com/ec2/instance-types/t2/